J-Plasma & Portrait Plasma Skin Regeneration | Be Wary of this New Technology

 Watch NONINVASIVE PSR RESURFACING by Dr. Ron Shelton in New York City below.

-*Interestingly, when I went to Dr. Shelton's website today, 9/6/19, it looks like he's no longer offering PSR resurfacing.
+**When I went to Dr. Shelton's website today, 9/6/19, it looks like he's no longer offering PSR resurfacing.

 OR PSR can be used under your skin - called J-Plazty or J-Plasty.
 When it's used in this way, small incisions are made so that the plasma can be injected under your skin through the handpiece.
 This type of plasma skin regeneration is done by a plastic surgeon.
 It's often combined with liposuction and other surgical procedures.
 Because it tightens skin so well, it can eliminate the need to surgically remove skin.